Corsair XENEON FLEX 45WQHD240 Monitor Review

 ≈ 70°

 The Corsair XENEON FLEX has a fantastic vertical viewing angle.
 Because you can't remove it from the stand, we couldn't actually measure the vertical viewing angle, and these results are from the LG 45GR95QE-B, which uses the same panel.
-We even verified that the top of the screen on this monitor gets a bit brighter than the bottom, which is the same as with the LG.
+Like with the LG, this monitor gets a bit brighter at the top of the screen than the bottom.

 8.8